giantswarm/docs/src/content/general/management-clusters/index.md

 ## Overview

 As we are fully convinced of Kubernetes as a platform for building platforms, we build all our management clusters based on Kubernetes.
-Giant Swarm leverages the concept of [“Operators"](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to control all resources that clusters need as [“Custom Resources”](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+Giant Swarm leverages the concept of [operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to control all resources that clusters need as [“Custom Resources”](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

-As well as Operators, our management clusters run supporting components such as our monitoring stack and Happa, our web UI.
+As well as operators, our management clusters run supporting components such as our monitoring stack and Happa, our web UI.
 All components are deployed using the Giant Swarm [App Platform]({{< relref "/app-platform/overview" >}}).

 ## Workload Cluster releases